Kiryas Tosh

 In 2019, a mass vaccination campaign against measles was carried out, after a measles outbreak occurred, suspected to have been carried from the endemic measles persistent hotspot in New York City.
 Most members of the community had already had vaccinations, but not all, and not all up to date in booster shots.
 Vaccination levels show that anti-vaccination sentiment did not afflict the community.

 At the end of March 2020, the community was placed under quarantine, after an outbreak of Coronavirus disease 2019, making it a hotspot in the COVID-19 pandemic.
-It is thought that members of the community who traveled to New York City for a Purim religious celebration in early March became infected with COVID-19.
+It is thought that members of the community who travelled to New York City for a Purim religious celebration in early March became infected with COVID-19.

 Economics

 According to research by McMaster University, about 20% of men living in Kiryas Tosh work outside of the community.
 Those who work outside of the community usually work in either specialized Jewish businesses, as Shochetim, (ritual slaughterers), and teachers in religious schools, or in Jewish-owned businesses in the greater Montreal area.
-The rest of the community work in either religious jobs (at the community synagogue, mikvah, or yeshiva), or own their own small-scale retail businesses out of their homes (from jewelry making and shatnez laboratories to accounting and insurance agencies).
+The rest of the community work in either religious jobs (at the community synagogue, mikvah, or yeshiva), or own their own small-scale retail businesses out of their homes (from jewellery making and shatnez laboratories to accounting and insurance agencies).
 The community has a small shopping centre, housing a kosher supermarket, a kosher butcher, a toy store, and a clothing store, as well as shops to buy Judaica items.

 Kiryas Tosh is served by its own Hatzolah unit for medical services, making it one of only three chapters in all of Canada.
-The village is also patrolled by a volunteer neighborhood watch group known as Chevrah Shomrim, which consists of over 60 young people that patrol the streets and respond when one calls for help, working in conjunction with the local police forces.
+The village is also patrolled by a volunteer neighbourhood watch group known as Chevrah Shomrim, which consists of over 60 young people that patrol the streets and respond when one calls for help, working in conjunction with the local police forces.

 To help ensure the survival of the community's stringent religious traditions, relative isolation from the outside world is considered desirable by the village's leaders.
 This isolation has led to distrust between many members of the community and the outside world, and vice versa.
 Inter-community suspicion has led to incidents of hateful vandalism against residents' property in Kiryas Tosh.
 Institutions in Kiryas Tosh have also expressed their distrust of the outside community.